SystemsApproach/ops/control.rst

 object.
 These identifiers are unique to the model, but not necessarily across all models.

 Some objects contain references to other objects.
-For example, as we'll see in the example below, many objects contain references to the `Enterprise` object, which allows them to be associated with a particular enterprise.
+For example, many objects contain references to the `Enterprise` object, which allows them to be associated with a particular enterprise.
 That is, references are constructed using the `id` field of the referenced object.
 Note that one of the features of the mechanisms described in the previous section is that they flag attempts to create a reference to an object that does not exist and attempts to delete an object while there are open references to it from other objects as errors.

 In addition to the `id` field, several other fields are also common to all models.
 These include: